10800NAT Graduate Certificate in Developmental Trauma

-- seeking to enhance current practice
+- Seeking to enhance current practice

-- looking for challenging information
+- Looking for challenging information

-- seeking inspiration, validation or energising
+- Seeking inspiration, validation or re-energising

-- focused on positive outcomes for children, young people and their families.
+- Focused on positive outcomes for children, young people, and their families.

 The course would suit individuals working in child protection, out of home care, family violence services, family support, drug and alcohol services, youth support programs and education settings.
 It will also resource the development of individuals with roles providing care in foster and/or residential care.